FAQs: Spring 2022 Off-Campus Study

 Students participating in off-campus study programs cannot return to campus during the semester, as it is too late in the term to enroll in classes here, and the College does not have housing available to accommodate such requests.

-- What should students and families consider prior to December 1?
+- What should students and families consider in preparation for the Spring 2022 semester?

 It is always a good idea for students and their families to consider planning ahead should the situation in their host country change significantly, and should they need to return to their home.
 That is particularly important now, given the dynamic nature of this situation around COVID-19.